Join thousands of schools and organisations on their journey to LGBT+ inclusion through our pioneering PRIDE in Inclusion Award Programme

 To maintain best practice, after two years your PRIDE in Inclusion Award will need to be renewed.
 Please complete the form at the bottom of the page or contact us

 For those who have completed their GOLD Award to become leaders within the wider community and with partner organisations.
 A 12 month project based accreditation contact us to join

 Best Practice Schools

 Hosted by our Founder and CEO Dr Elly Barnes MBE, our panellists are all experienced educationalists who lead the

 PRIDE in Inclusion Award in their own schools.
 They will give open and honest testimonials of quick wins and strategies for long term sustainable change.

-Thanks to John Lyon's Charity, we have funded places for schools in Hammersmith & Fulham, Brent, Westminster and Ealing are all LGBT+ friendly through staff training, PRIDE workshops for pupils and our PRIDE in Inclusion Award programme
+Thanks to John Lyon's Charity, we have been able to ensure that schools in Hammersmith & Fulham, Brent, Westminster and Ealing are all LGBT+ friendly through staff training, PRIDE workshops for pupils and our PRIDE in Inclusion Award programme

 "I am just emailing to pass on my wholehearted support for the Educate and Celebrate curriculum program adopted by Chad Vale.
 As a parent at the school, I consider it to be the school's (and my own!) duty to prepare my children for life in an ever-changing, constantly diversifying 21st century Britain.
 I want my children, and their friends, to know that there is no such thing as 'normal' or 'right', and that to accept and value others who may appear to be different to oneself is an unquestioning attribute of a fair and just society."
 (YR/1 Parent)